munificent/game-programming-patterns/book/event-queue.markdown

 <img src="images/event-queue-central.png" alt="A central event queue is read from and written to by the Combat and Tutorial code." />

-I thought about using this as the example for the rest of the chapter, but I'm not generally a fan of global systems.
-Using them is a common technique, but I don't want you to think that event queues *have* to be global.
+I thought about using this as the example for the rest of the chapter, but I'm not generally a fan of big global systems.
+Event queues don't have to be for communicating across the entire game engine.
+They can be just as useful within a single class or domain.

 ### Say what?

-Instead, let's add sound to our game.
+So, instead, let's add sound to our game.
 Humans are mainly visual animals, but hearing is deeply connected to our emotions and our sense of physical space.
 The right simulated echo can make a black screen feel like an enormous cavern, and a well-timed violin adagio can make your heartstrings hum in sympathetic